0xCB-dev/0xCB-Pluto/README.md

 # 0xCB-Pluto

-## Electrically and physically compatible with the standard Pro Micro featuring USB C, a flatter design for thight builds and preflashed with the QMK DFU bootloader for added stability.
+### Electrically and physically compatible with the standard Pro Micro featuring USB C, a flatter design for thight builds and preflashed with the QMK DFU bootloader for added stability.
+Also exposing all available pins!

 Licence | OSHWA